 The peak expiratory flow rate may be reduced but, if it is <150 litres/minute, suspect chronic obstructive pulmonary disease (COPD) or asthma.

-The National Institute for Health and Clinical Excellence (NICE) makes the pathway for diagnosis explicit after detailed history and examination:
+The National Institute for Health and Care Excellence (NICE) makes the pathway for diagnosis explicit after detailed history and examination.

 If there has been a previous MI

-The patient should be referred for specialist assessment and Doppler echocardiography within 2 weeks.
+The patient should be referred for specialist assessment and Doppler echocardiography within two weeks.
 Echocardiography is the key test to provide a semi-objective assessment of cardiac function.
 It enables an assessment of:

 - Overall LV systolic function.

-- Diastolic function (necessary to diagnose heart failure with preserved ejection fraction - HFPEF).
+- Diastolic function (necessary to diagnose heart failure with preserved ejection fraction).

 - LV wall thickness.